 The John and Ann Niederhauser Endowment (JANE) Award supports proposals that involve international cooperation between a person or institution in the United States and a person or institution outside the United States.
 Project proposals should have clear positive impacts for the developing country and practical applications.

-The principal investigators must hold a post-graduate position in their respective country.
+The principal investigators must hold a post-graduate position in their respective country and be a current APS member.
 Graduate students and post-doctoral fellows are not eligible for this award.

 Letter of Intent